 If you see angora on the shelves, you can take action by letting the company know how it’s produced and by voicing your refusal to buy it.

 All wool – regardless of whether it’s labelled “angora”, “lambswool”, “cashmere”, “mohair”, “shahtoosh”, “alpaca”, “pashmina”, or “Mongolian” – is cruelly obtained, as animals exploited by the fashion industry to make a profit are almost without exception mistreated and killed for their coats.

 Thankfully, there are plenty of designers, high-street retailers, and vegan brands offering alternatives to wool and other animal-derived materials.
 When you’re out shopping, please choose plant-derived options such as cotton and linen.

 - Rabbits are gentle, socially complex, and intelligent animals with individual personalities.

 - Male angora rabbits are routinely killed soon after birth, because their fur yield is lower than females’, making them unprofitable to the angora industry.

-- More than 220 brands have banned angora after hearing from PETA and its international affiliates.
+- More than 425+ brands have banned angora after hearing from PETA entities.

 - An estimated 50 million rabbits are bred in China every year to be exploited by the angora industry.

 - Angora rabbits’ natural lifespan is around 12 years, but on farms, they’re often killed after two to three once their fur yield declines.